-Business financing is funding available to companies to launch, maintain or expand their operations.
+Business finance is funding that companies use to launch, maintain or expand their operations.

-If you’re a small business owner, there really isn’t any need for us to harp about how expensive running a company can be.
-Between everyday costs that cut into your earnings and unforeseen business emergencies that can flip your operations upside down, turning a profit doesn’t come easy.
+If you’re a small business owner, you know that turning a profit doesn’t come easily between everyday costs that can cut into your earnings and unforeseen business emergencies that can disrupt your operations.

-This can be problematic because you have to maintain a steady cash flow if you want to be successful.
+This can be problematic because you have to maintain a steady cash flow if you want to succeed.

-Businesses typically obtain financing by taking on debt or selling company stock to investors, referred to as debt financing and equity financing, respectively.
+There are two main methods of financing a business — debt financing and equity financing.
 Many companies use both of these funding types as a means of getting capital for their businesses.
 Let’s take a look at how each type impacts the way a business is financed.

-Equity financing refers to capital you receive in exchange for selling partial ownership in your company through the sale of shares.
+Equity financing is capital you receive in exchange for partial ownership in your company that you sell through shares to investors.
 Unlike debt financing, equity financing doesn’t have to be repaid.

 How Can Small Business Owners Use Business Financing?